Before “in the beginning,” all was the holiness and the light of God: God the Father, the Son of God, and the Spirit of God.

 I will be their God

-Through Moses, God told His nation what would be necessary in order for them to be righteous or holy enough to be His (Leviticus 20:26).
+Through Moses, God told His nation what would be necessary for them to be righteous or holy enough to be His (Leviticus 20:26).
 These necessary things were called the Law.

-God provided them with a sacrificial system through which people’s ongoing sins could repeatedly be forgiven–atoned for or repaid.
+God provided them with a sacrificial system through which people’s ongoing sins could repeatedly be forgiven and atoned for.
 Due to the severity of sin, something had to die to atone for it (Romans 6:23).

-Depending on the sin, a person could sacrifice a perfect animal like a dove or a bull or a goat to satisfy God’s wrath over these sins.
-But God’s wrath would only be sated a short time and if only in his heart, almost immediately, that person would sin again, and another sacrifice would be necessary.
+Depending on the sin, a person could sacrifice an unblemished animal like a dove, a bull, or a goat to satisfy God’s wrath over these sins.
+But if only in his heart, almost immediately, that person would sin again, and another sacrifice would be necessary.

 A Child is born